armandmcqueen/tf-tp-hvd-dlami/README.md

    Execute the script: ```nohup ./prepare-s3-bucket.sh & ```

    You can use the [screen](https://linuxize.com/post/how-to-use-linux-screen/) command as an alternative to using ```nohup``` command.

-2. Customize variables in deeplearning-cfn-stack.sh and execute the script.
-You will need to specify S3_BUCKET and S3_PREFIX variables.
+2. Customize variables in ```deeplearning-cfn-stack.sh```.
+You will need to specify S3_BUCKET and S3_PREFIX variables and make sure they are the same as in Step 1 above.
 See SSH_LOCATION and KEY_NAME Variables section below.
+Execute: ```./deeplearning-cfn-stack.sh```

    The output of executing the script is a [CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) ID.

 3. Check status of CloudFormation Stack you created in AWS management console.
 When stack status is CREATE_COMPLETE, proceed to next step.